tango-controls/rest-api/docs/index.md

 # Tango REST API v1.1

+> In this version Subscriptions API is exported via root entry point i.e. `/tango/subscriptions`

 There are three parts in this proposal: URL specification; Implementation remarks; Implementation recommendations.
 The first one names valid URLs that must be handled by the implementation.
 Each URL is presented following this format: